If you were to ask someone the question, “What is a Pit Bull” you would probably get a variety of different answers.

 Come the 1800’s, England made bull baiting a popular blood sport.
-For the purpose of entertainment, people would set Bulldogs on mature Bulls.
+For entertainment, people would set Bulldogs on mature Bulls.

 True to their nature, the Bulldogs did not disappoint – frequently besting animals that were over ten times their size.

 When Bull Baiting became illegal, humans devised an even more vicious animal contest for the faithful Bulldog – dogfighting.

-It was now that the strong and sturdy Bulldog got bred with Terriers.
-This resulted in a smaller Bulldog with the speed and stamina of a Terrier.
+It was now that the solid and sturdy Bulldog got bred with Terriers, resulting in a smaller Bulldog with the speed and stamina of a Terrier.

 And with this, the ultimate fighting machine was born.
 People bred Pit Bulls to be small, fast, courageous, and strong.
 They were also taught never to give up, regardless of the odds.

 To maintain their fighting capabilities, Dog aggression became a necessary breed characteristic.

-But contrary to what the media may tell us, Pit Bulls were NEVER bred to be aggressive towards humans.
-The Pit Bull dog breed was bred to fight other dogs.
+But contrary to what the media may tell us, Pit Bulls were NEVER bred to be aggressive towards humans, and the Pit Bull dog breed was bred to fight other dogs.

 And sadly, those fights usually resulted in extreme pain and injury.

 Whenever fighting, there were always three people in the ring – each dog’s handler and the referee.
-All three men needed to remain safe from the dogs, so if a human was ever bitten by a dog, it would be immediately killed off.
+All three men needed to remain safe from the dogs, so if a dog ever bit a human, it would be immediately killed off.

 I’m sad to say that dogfighting isn’t necessarily a thing of the past.
-Unfortunately, there are still sick and cruel individuals out there who carry out this evil and inhumane sport.
+Unfortunately, there are still sick and cruel individuals who carry out this cruel sport.

-This is true despite the fact that dogfighting has been illegal in the US for many years.
-It is also true despite the fact that Pit Bulls would happily compete in other, safer sports.
+This is true even though dogfighting has been illegal in the U.S. for many years.
+Even though Pit Bulls would happily compete in other, safer sports, it is also true.
 Any Pit Bull would be more than happy to test their skills in weight training, agility, flyball, etc.